ebellani/planstate-challenge/README.md

 `planstate->ExecProcNodeReal(PlanState *, additional_context)` instead of
 `planstate->ExecProcNodeReal(PlanState *)`.

+If you spot any deficiences, inefficiences or other interesting tidbit, or will have any related thoughts, feel free to explore and include them.

+## Review Criteria

+We'll be considering the following criteria when reviewing your solution, in no specific order of significance:

+* Correctness (at the very least, it should solve the problem!)
+* Low execution overhead (memory and CPU – we need our stuff to be efficient)
+* Time to completion (we're a startup, we need to move fast)
+* Astute observations (being able to quickly research and figure out things)

 ## Questions?

 If anything is unclear, or you spotted an issue with the project itself, please